-Expert commercial mortgage broker, Gareth Richards, identifies three common uses of short-term finance and tells you what you can expect in terms of rates, fees and time-scales.
+Expert commercial mortgage broker, Peter Barnes, identifies three common uses of short-term finance and tells you what you can expect in terms of rates, fees and time-scales.

 In recent years, short term finance or bridging as it’s often called has increased in popularity and is now a multi-million pound business in its own right.
 It’s shed its “finance of last resort” reputation and is now a regular part of most landlords’ and developers’ toolkit.
 Often it is used: